 A Review of Selective Estrogen Receptor Modulators and their Potential for Transfeminine Hormone Therapy

-By Lain M. | First published October 5, 2019 | Last modified October 6, 2020
+By Lain | First published October 5, 2019 | Last modified October 6, 2020

-Selective Estrogen Receptor Modulators (SERMs) work by blocking or activating different estrogen receptors at different levels.
+Selective estrogen receptor modulators (SERMs) work by blocking or activating different estrogen receptors at different levels.
 Since different tissues have different ratios of these estrogen receptors SERMs act like estrogens in some tissues and block estrogens in other tissues.

-Raloxifene acts largely anti-estrogenically in breast tissue.
+Raloxifene acts largely antiestrogenically in breast tissue.
 It helps to prevent and treat breast cancer.
 It seems to act estrogenically in various tissues of interest to transgender individuals.
 It produces a gynoid (feminine) fat distribution, it causes estrogenic like actions on skin, and helps prevent osteoporosis by maintaining bone mineral density.
 Further it seems to have some estrogenic actions in the brain.

 A TSEC of estradiol and raloxifene may warrant further study for transfeminine individuals.
 The reasons for discontinuation of research of combined estradiol and raloxifene were due to endometrial thickening and as transfeminine individuals (intersex individuals excepted) do not have an endometrium this is not a cause for concern.

-Lastly, this post would be remiss if not to end with a major word of caution.
+Lastly, this article would be remiss if not to end with a major word of caution.
 There is to my knowledge, no published research on SERMs in transgender individuals.
 There is no long term research on raloxifene or tamoxifen on natal men.
 Finally, the mechanism of action of SERMs in general is that they partially suppress various types of estrogen receptor activity.
 They are far away from being fully characterized and it may be the case that the subtle ways in which they differ from estradiol may cause unforeseen long term consequences to transfeminine individuals.